Many environmental-conscious countries have started to limit water usage for a sustainable future.

 No, not at all.
 A good irrigation specialist, when installing the system, will blend the system easily into your landscape and thus, also making it very unobtrusive.

 Yes, you can.
 For a comprehensive irrigation system where there are water pump and tanks involved, all you need is to get a fertigation system which has a liquid chemical fertiliser.
-This liquid fertiliser will then be introduced into the irrigation water pipes and evenly distributed via sprinkler system or drip systems.
+This liquid fertiliser will then be introduced into the irrigation water pipes and evenly distributed via sprinkler systems or drip systems.
 Thus, saving you a lot of money on landscape maintenance.

 Simply purchase a pressure regulator which fits the drip system.
 Thus, preventing the uneven pressure fluctuation from happening.
 If unsure how to install, please give us a call, and we will gladly assist you with a minimum fee of installation.